Arla Foods UK: History

+In November 2024, Arla, and Müller became subject to a boycott by some consumers, after Arla Foods announced that they would add the product Bovaer (3-Nitrooxypropanol, main ingredient (is manufactured by DSM-Fermenich) to the cattle feed of some of their cows as a trial to reduce methane emissions.
+The boycott, according to Arla, and The Grocer, is down to misinformation over the safety of Bovaer and its claimed links to Bill Gates, which has been misattributed to different company in the same industry which Bill Gates has invested into (Gates' invested in the competing product 'Rumin8').
+In response to the announcement, the Soil Association said that 3-Nitrooxypropanol would not be classed as an organic ingredient.

 Products

 Arla is the largest supplier of fresh milk and cream in the United Kingdom, producing over 2.2 billion litres of milk per year.
 It produces two premium milk brands: Cravendale filtered milk, which undergoes a filtration process to remove bacteria before pasteurization; and Lactofree milk, from which lactose is removed, making it suitable for most lactose intolerant people.
+Lactofree was launched in January 2006, and is available in the United Kingdom.
+Arla began licensing its lactose removing patent to other producers, in September 2010.
+Up to September 2010, Lactofree had seen growth by 37% year on year.
+As of July 2021, Lactofree is worth 70.8% of the UK's lactose free milk market.
 Following the success of Lactofree milk, Arla introduced a range of lactose-free products, including cheese and yoghurt.